Ta-Valema Permaculture Farm & Learning Lab: The point of germination

-SLFND’s challenge is to shift rather than reproduce dynamics of domination and subordination.
-Its solutions include:
+SLFND’s challenge is to shift rather than reproduce extractive and exploitative relationships.
+Our solutions include:

-*Relying exclusively on individual donations and partnerships to ensure that villagers deliberatively make all decisions.
+*Relying exclusively—thus far—on individual donations, mass mobilization, volunteers, and partnerships to ensure that villagers rather than outsiders deliberate on all decisions.

-Beyond feeding participating children’s bodies, minds, and spirits, Ta-Valema Permaculture Farm & Learning Lab serves as a laboratory for all village children, adults, and elders to resurrect, learn, and cultivate new ways of sustaining themselves and the village as a whole through cooperatively-led social enterprises that manifest non-adversarial interaction with each other, with institutions, and with the environment.
-Ta-Valema means source of germination.
-Integrating early childhood programming with cooperatively-led social enterprises should build reflective, collaborative leaders and catalyze a sustainable village economy.
-These will provide viable opportunities for villagers to stay in—and advocate on behalf of—the village rather than fleeing to over-crowded cities, only to experience unemployment and poverty
+Specifically, Ta-Valema Permaculture Farm & Learning Lab serves as a laboratory for all village children, adults, and elders to resurrect, learn, and cultivate new ways of sustaining themselves and the village as a whole through cooperatively-led social enterprises that manifest non-adversarial interaction with each other, with institutions, and with the environment.
+Integrating cooperatively-led social enterprises with early childhood programming should build reflective, collaborative leaders and catalyze a sustainable village economy.
+These will provide viable opportunities for villagers to stay in—and advocate on behalf of—the village rather than fleeing to over-crowded cities, only to experience unemployment and poverty.

 Who are the beneficiaries?
 (1,000 characters)